benzman81/nee-http/README.md

 # neeo-http
 A http plugin for neeo remote.
+It adds buttons to neeoto call urls on push.

-Work in progress...
+See config-sample.json on how to add buttons.